chickenandstats/chickenstats/docs/index.md

     html_events = game._scrape_html_events()
     ```
     For more information & direction, see [:fontawesome-solid-user-group: Contribute](contribute/contribute.md)
-    4. For example, HTML & API events data, which are key inputs for the play-by-play DataFrame,
+    4. For example, HTML & API events data, key inputs for the play-by-play DataFrame,
     are retained after scraping play-by-play data.

     ???
 Example